do-adams/nes-auth-blog/README.md

 1. Clone the repo.
 2. Create, edit, and place your markdown `.md` files (blog posts) in the `source/_posts` directory.
-3. Add your authorized users to the array in the `server/users.json` file in the `{ "name": "user", "password": "pword" }` format.
+3. Add your authorized users to the array in the `server/users.json` file as a `{ "name": "user", "password": "pword" }` object.

 ### Running